0xSero/partisia-docs/docs/smart-contracts/smart-contract-binary-formats.md

 ## ZKWA format

-ZK-contracts have their own binary format that contains their compiled code with the extension ".zkwa".
+ZK-contracts have their own binary file format  with the extension ".zkwa" that contains their compiled WASM code and ZK-circuit byte code.
 This is a [section format](#section-format) defined as:

 $$
 \textcolor{mathcolor}{